-This chapter is an orientation and provides the information you need to successfully learn from this book.
-Though we do not talk about digital accessibility in this chapter, it is still important to read through it.
+This unit is an orientation and provides the information you need to successfully learn from the instruction provided here.
+Though we do not talk about digital accessibility in this unit, it is still important to read through it.

-Key Point: In this book the main focus is on digital accessibility.
-We may use the word "accessibility" on its own, which in the context of this book should be interpreted as meaning "digital accessibility."
+Key Point: Here the main focus is on digital accessibility.
+We may use the word "accessibility" on its own, which in the context of the discussion here should be interpreted as meaning "digital accessibility."

-This Book Will Be Helpful to...
+This Resource Will Be Helpful to...